 It's always been the case when it comes to bold brush strokes.
 I started painting in high school and was taught different techniques but I've always been a fast painter so, wet on wet is what I resonated with the most.
-Color is something I learned but also made into my own.
-I really appreciated my art teachers in high school because they never allowed us to use black, but they also showed us how many colors can be mixed to make shades of brown.
-That really stuck with me; once I got to college I just started experimenting with every color just to see how it could be used in black skin.
+Colour is something I learned but also made into my own.
+I really appreciated my art teachers in high school because they never allowed us to use black, but they also showed us how many colours can be mixed to make shades of brown.
+That really stuck with me; once I got to college I just started experimenting with every colour just to see how it could be used in black skin.

 What other musicians would you like to work with?

-I'd love to work with Project Pat and Lil' Kim because they are my favorite rappers of all time.
+I'd love to work with Project Pat and Lil' Kim because they are my favourite rappers of all time.
 Peewee Longway is also someone I'd like to work with because I think he has an eye for art and he's been consistent with his music.
 Solange, because her visuals are so strong as well as her music.
 Most of all I would love to work with Frank Ocean because his music really speaks for my generation.
 All of these artist to me are very authentic when it comes to storytelling in music.
 Storytelling and delivery is the most important part of rap to me and I would love to be able to add visuals to all their narratives.

 What have you been listening to recently in the studio?